teclone/rollup-all/README.md

 npm install --save-dev rollup-all
 ```

-To start using the module, you have to modify your project's `rollup.config.js` file as like shown below, calling the api:
+To start using the module, you have to modify your project's [rollup.js config file](https://rollupjs.org/guide/en#using-config-files) (`rollup.config.js` or any name you gave it) as like shown below, calling the api:

 ```javascript
 /**